feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 134 involvement in such dangerous activities.
 However, the Chinese gang wars of the 1890's became a concern of the peranakan.
 This concern was strongly expressed in a letter from the founding fathers of the THHK, represented by Phoa Keng Hek, the president, sent to all Chinese in the Dutch East Indies in April 1900.
 It contained a long discourse on morals and values, on Chinese ethics as propounded by Confucius, appealing to the Chinese community to study the teachings of Confucius in greater depth: “If a person is exposed to good teaching, his thinking, customs, heart and behaviour will probably be good.
 He will remember not to do wrong but to do good deeds.....”.11 From this idealism came the THHK objective to improve Chinese customs in accordance with the teachings of Confucius, and to establish schools that enriched the knowledge of Chinese classical works and language.12

 _ To see how much the THHK attracted the Chinese officers, we should look further into its leading members.
 The meeting to set up the THHK took place on 17 March 1900 at Phoa Keng Hek's residence.
 All twenty persons present became members of its executive board.
 Among these executive board members were Chinese officers in Batavia, while others were from officers' families.
 Phoa Keng Hek, who became the first president of the THHK, from 1900 to 1923, was the son of the Chinese lieutenant in MeesterCornelis, the eastern division-of the Batavia Residency.
 One of the two vice-presidents was Khoe A Fan, a Chinese lieutenant of Hakka-Cantonese origin.
 Among the twelve members of the various committees of the THHK were four Chinese officers, namely captain Oey Giok Koen, captain Lie “Hin Liam, lieutenant (later captain) Nie Hoey Oen and lieutenant Khouw Kim An.
-The latter. was the son-in-law of Phoa Keng Hek, and was appointed the last Chinese major of Batavia in 1910. |
+The latter. was the son-in-law of Phoa Keng Hek, and was appointed the last Chinese major of Batavia in 1910.
+I